Labour Party president Claire Szabó to stand down

 - Labour picks lawyers for Manurewa and Mana - National ...

-Szabó ran into some controversy around the selection process for Labour's Manurewa candidate at the previous election.
+Szabó struck some controversy around the selection process for Labour's Manurewa candidate at the previous election.

 Former Labour MP Louisa Wall, who in April ended a 14-year parliamentary career, said she was "forced out" of her Manurewa electorate before the last election, "by the unconstitutional actions of the party president, Claire Szabó, and some members of the council [Labour's governing body]".